 What happens in a counselling session?

 This is mostly determined by you and we will always work at your pace.
 It is your time to be yourself and talk about whatever has brought you to counselling.
-Often this is what is of greatest importance to you at that moment, but the therapeutic process can lead you to talking about issues that you were not expecting.
+Often this is what is of greatest importance to you at that moment.
+It usually encompasses exploration of the present, the past and hopes for the future.
+The therapeutic process can lead you to talking about issues that you were not expecting.
 This can bring powerful emotions to the surface which you may choose to explore within the safety and boundaries of the counselling relationship.

 What type of issues can counselling help with?